 AFT has also created a range of strategies that significantly lessen development pressures on land.

 One such strategy is “current use taxation,” which assesses property taxes on farmland and ranchland at a lower level (based on farm value, not development value) in exchange for a commitment that the land will not be developed for a period of time.
 Every state now has some form of current use taxation program for farmland.
-AFT played a role in establishing many of these programs, and in some states, we still advocate for the program’s continuation.
+AFT played a role in establishing many of these programs, and in some states, we still advocate for their continuation.

 Another effective strategy we pursue is smart land-use planning, which encompasses strategies like compact development, agricultural zoning, and agricultural districts.
 AFT has been a longtime advocate for smart growth and has over the years educated countless planning officials about farming, leading to better programs.

 AFT estimates that over 300 million acres of America’s agricultural land is less vulnerable to development because of taxation and planning efforts.

 Yet despite these impressive accomplishments, AFT and its partners in farmland protection have much more work to do.
 Every day 2,000 acres of agricultural land are paved over, fragmented, or converted to uses that jeopardize farming.*

 AFT in Action